Alternative urban infill development, housing cooperative, community garden, model sustainable house and benevolent

-Ecoburbia continues to run its monthly movies over summer, but we now have a purpose built outdoor movie area created from the tiered front garden.
-Each summer we hold 3-4 house concerts.
+While they are not open to the public we continue to run private events for our friends and family outside over summer, and we have a purpose built amphitheater area created from the tiered front garden.
 The Freo Living Smarties meet in moortung once a month, the local precinct group uses the space for meetings, a group of PDC teachers use the space regularly, and we have a weekly yoga class and coworking sessions.
 Four times a year we hold a tour.

 We also have wider community involvement, from sharewaste visitors bringing scraps for the compost to folk borrowing boomerang bunting.
 We are very active in a geographic community group- the West Beacy Bunch.
-This informal community group is focussed on the 300 houses around where we live.
-This group organises pot luck meals, guerrilla plantings, olive oil pressing, Living Smart courses and other events that mean neighbours meet each other.
-Nearly half of the 300 houses in the West Beacy Bunch area are on a community email list!
+This informal community group is focussed on the 300 odd houses around where we live.
+This group organises pot luck meals, guerrilla plantings, olive oil pressing, Living Smart courses and other events that mean neighbours meet and connect with each other.
+Nearly half of the 300 houses in the West Beacy Bunch area are on our community email list!
+You can find out more at WESTBEACYBUNCH.ORG

-By organising smaller housing units, we have about 223 square metres left for garden.
+By organising smaller and shared living spaces, we have about 223 square metres left for garden.
 The front garden is planted with a “help yourself” herb garden that is shared with the household and other neighbours.
-The back garden has six 7 meter by 1.2 metre curved beds for more intensive annual plantings – from carrots to corn, cauliflower to spinach.
+The back garden has nine 7 meter by 1.2 metre curved beds for more intensive annual plantings – from carrots to corn, cauliflower to spinach.
 Approximately 90% of our veggie consumption comes from the garden in summer and about 50% in winter.

 Six citrus trees have been planted on the southern boundary.
 Because of the limestone caprock they are in large pots - soak well liners.
 Six deciduous trees (mulberry, two apple, two plums and an almond) are planted in the goat pen, garden and northern boundary.
 An advanced macadamia was saved from a developer and planted outside ngardak.